billhennessy/hennessysview2020/content/blog/2015/2015-04-15-we-all-need-a-drink.markdown

 > I believe this nation hungers for a spiritual revival; hungers to once again see honor placed above political expediency; to see government once again the protector of our liberties, not the distributor of gifts and privilege.
-Government should uphold and not undermine those institutions which are custodians of the very values upon which civilization is founded -- religion, education and, above all, family.
+Government should uphold and not undermine those institutions which are custodians of the very values upon which civilization is founded -- Faith, education and, above all, family.
 Government cannot be clergyman, teacher and patriot.
 It is our servant, beholden to us.